The Search for Modern China

 The Search for Modern China is a history book by Jonathan D. Spence, published by Century Hutchinson and W. W. Norton & Company.
 The first edition was published in 1990, updated by the second edition in 1999, and the third edition in 2013 with new scholarship.

 The first edition chronicles the history of China from the late Ming dynasty (circa 1600) to the 1989 Tiananmen Square protests.
-Acclaimed for its "narrative techniques" and "wealth of illustrations", the book went on The New York Times’s best-seller list and is widely adopted as a standard text for university-level courses on Chinese history.
+Acclaimed for its "narrative techniques" and "wealth of illustrations", the book went on The New York Times's best-seller list and is widely adopted as a standard text for university-level courses on Chinese history.

-Contents
+Contents and editions

-The Search for Modern China narrates China’s trajectory from the late Ming collapse through the Qing rise and crises, the 1911 Revolution and Republican fragmentation, the Sino-Japanese War and Civil War, to the PRC’s Maoist campaigns (Land Reform, Great Leap Forward, Cultural Revolution) and the post-1978 reform era, ending—via later editions—with the 1990s–2000s market transformation and persistent one-party rule.
-Across this sweep Spence frames a recurring “search” for modernity—an effort to reconcile indigenous traditions with foreign pressures.
+The Search for Modern China narrates China's trajectory from the late Ming collapse through the Qing rise and crises, the 1911 Revolution and Republican fragmentation, the Sino-Japanese War and Civil War, to the PRC's Maoist campaigns (Land Reform, Great Leap Forward, Cultural Revolution) and the post-1978 reform era, ending—via later editions—with the 1990s–2000s market transformation and persistent one-party rule.
+Across this sweep Spence frames a recurring "search" for modernity—an effort to reconcile indigenous traditions with foreign pressures.
 Spence stated that he chose 1600 as the starting point so he could "get a full sense of how China's current problems have arisen, and of what resources – intellectual, economic, and emotional – the Chinese can call upon to solve them."
 According to Spence, the book was about the efforts to create a "Modern China", which he defined as "both integrated and receptive, fairly sure of its own identify, yet able to join others on equal terms in the quest for new markets, new technologies, new ideas."
 By this definition, Spence held that a Modern China had not yet come into being.

 The Search for Modern China was developed from Spence's high-demand lecture series at Yale.
 Its 1990 publication right after the Tiananmen Square protest draw heightened interest from the public, as it provided valuable historical background and contexts to understand the event.
 The book adopted "vivid storytelling" of "individual lives and odd moments", unfolding the big picture of Chinese history in small details.